jdsantelicesl/carpoolNative/README.md

 ![App-preview](assets/images/App-preview.png)

+## Progress 📈
+- Currently in Apple's Testflight stage for beta testing
+- Launching on IOS App Store on first week of September

 ## What it does ⚙️
 Carpool Native connects users with similar origins and destinations and shows lists of suggested rides.